Compare second-home mortgages

 How much deposit is needed for a second home?

-A deposit for a second-home mortgage is likely to be higher than for a first home, with most lenders requiring at least 15% of the purchase price.
+The deposit for a second-home mortgage is usually higher than for a first home, with most lenders requiring at least 15% of the property price.

 Are second-home mortgages the same as normal mortgages?